bohemia111/relaxyz/README.md

 A breathing app built on Nostr.

-Choose a breathing pattern, set a duration, and breathe.
-Your sessions, streaks, and achievements are backed up to a private Nostr relay and restored automatically when you log in with your Nostr extension.
+Choose from six preset breathing patterns or create your own, choose one of four soundscapes based on a mix of brown and pink noise or choose silence, set a duration, and breathe.
+Your sessions, streaks, and achievements are backed up to a private Nostr relay and restored automatically when you log in with your Nostr extension (beta feature, also stored locally).

 ## Features

-- Six guided breathing patterns (Box Breathing, 4-7-8, Heart Coherence, and more)
+- Six guided breathing patterns (Box Breathing, 4-7-8, Heart Coherence, Calm Breath, Wake Up, and Stamina)
 - Custom pattern builder
-- Background soundscapes (forest, ocean, rain, wind)
+- Background soundscapes (forest, ocean, rain, wind - a mix of brown and pink noise)
 - Session tracking with streaks, stats, and achievements
 - Visual breathing guide — minimalist or animated cat + cherry blossom tree
 - Social sharing to Nostr